jaipack17/write-ups/Optimizing Curves Algorithmically/README.md

 -- The points of the curve we need to keep after simplification i.e. the points of the simplified curve local simplifiedCurve = {}
+-- Fidget around with the epsilon to get the correct results! local epsilon = 10

 -- a and b are the end-points of the line segment.
 -- Calculate the distance between line segment ab and the point